-Medu Vada is a classic South Indian delicacy.
-Or I should say an indispensable South Indian breakfast staple.
-It is crisp, crunchy, fluffy and full of flavors.
-You surely cannot stop at one vada.
+Medu Vada is a classic South Indian gluten-free vegetarian fritter.
+Or I should describe it as an indispensable South Indian breakfast staple.
+It is crisp, crunchy, fluffy and full of flavours.
 The soul-satisfying piping hot medu vada dipped in sambar with coconut chutney is totally an irresistible breakfast combination.
 As a result, you surely cannot stop at one vada.

 How to Serve Medu Vada?

 For an authentic South Indian breakfast at home, prepare – Rava Idli, Vada, Sambar, Coconut Chutney and Filter Coffee.
 It will be a blissful Sunday morning breakfast.
 While most people choose to have vada in the morning, many love to binge on it as snacks in the evening.
 Traditionally, medu vada sambar is the most popular meal combination; however, you can also choose to savour it with a dash of slightly sweet, whipped curd or only with coconut chutney.

 Now let’s talk about medu vada recipe.
 First of all, there is no shortcut to making perfectly crispy medhu vadai.
 It has to be done from scratch.
 There are few recipes that require the love of labour and this is surely one of those.
 But the end result is totally worth the effort.

 How to Make Medu Vada Crispy?

 - Grinding the dal to the perfection is the key to making a delicious vada.
 Use very little water while grinding the dal.
 If the batter seems thick add a tablespoon of water at a time.
 Too much water in the batter makes it difficult to shape the vada.
 But don’t grind the dal for too long.